canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 > Kubernetes API Server validates and configures pods and services for the API object.
 The REST operation provides frontend functionality to the cluster share state.
-Audit logs are necessary to provide evidence in the case the Kubernetes API Server is compromised requiring Cyber Security Investigation.
+Audit logs are necessary to provide evidence in the case the Kubernetes API Server is compromised requiring cybersecurity investigation.
 To record events in the audit log the log path value must be set.

 #### Comments:

 > This Finding refers to the `--audit-log-path` argument of the
 > Kubernetes API Service.
 >
 > The k8s-snap does not configure auditing by default.
 >
 > Please review the [post-deployment hardening] guide for a full description
 > on how to enable auditing for the kube-apiserver.
 >
 > This Finding is basically a duplicate of V-242402.
 >

 #### Remediation